mastro993/covid19-spread-sim/README.md

 Death probability: 10% (in Italy, at the moment I'm pushing the code) Quarantined people: 80% (assuming 20% are people who work or does essential shopping) Probability check: after 14 days
+Nation Sanitary System max load: 50% (hypothesis, no data available)

 ## Results

-Enabling quarantine shows its effectiveness by ensuring that total cases never exceed the maximum load of the National Sanitary System.
+Enabling quarantine shows its effectiveness by ensuring that total cases never exceed the maximum load supported by the National Sanitary System.